srImathE satakOpAya nama:

-In first pAsuram, parAnkusa nAyaki (AzhwAr in feminine mood), looking at a crane which is single-mindedly waiting for its prey, thinks that it is in distress like herself and says “Alas! you too are suffering like this”.
+In the first pAsuram, parAnkuSa nAyaki (AzhwAr in feminine mood), looking at a crane which is single-mindedly waiting for its prey, thinks that it is in distress like herself and says “Alas! you too are suffering like this”.

 Highlights from vAdhi kEsari azhagiya maNavALa jIyar‘s introduction

-In first pAsuram, Meditating upon the union of srI mahAlakshmi with srIman nArAyaNan which is the cause of increased enjoyableness which is highlighted previously in thiruvAimozhi 1.10.10 “maNiyai vAnavar kaNNanai” and becoming immersed in that experience, she sees a crane in her garden which is near the seashore and asks it “Did you also lose your heart to emperumAn?”.
+In the first pAsuram, meditating upon the union of SrI mahAlakshmi with SrIman nArAyaNan which is the cause of increased enjoyableness as highlighted previously in thiruvAimozhi 1.10.10 “maNiyai vAnavar kaNNanai” and becoming immersed in that experience, she sees a crane in her garden which is near the seashore and asks it “Did you also lose your heart to emperumAn?”.

 Highlights from periyavAchchAn piLLai‘s introduction